huplay/demo-gpt-java/models/MODELS.md

 ### OpenAI GPT-2 ###

 The GPT-2 models were published completely.
 (Code and trained parameters as well.)
-You can try all of these using the demo-gpt-java app:
+You can try all of these using the demo-gpt app:

 | Name         | Hidden size | Dec. no. | Head no. | Max. length | Size of params |                                                                                                    |
 |--------------|------------:|---------:|---------:|------------:|---------------:|----------------------------------------------------------------------------------------------------|